| WWW.ALTAIR32.COM | |

 are almost complete.
 I expect the official 2.1 release to occur in

 the next week.
 11/12/01 - In the last month, I've made the final changes to the 2.10 beta version and forked the code so that I can begin working on the integrated debugger.
 I'm still having console input problems with 8k BASIC and CP/M. Arrrgh.
-10/19/01 - I've been able to improve the tape speed by buffering

 the entire tape in a RAM buffer and "reading" from there.